 Perhaps the key to all of this is that while Dean Furlong was pretty far removed from almost any principles of Christianity as commonly held, Fr Flannery is looking to have some organisational rules of the church reinterpreted in the light of spiritual reflection, while holding on to the key doctrines and principles.

 Dissent is an important support in any search for the truth.
 Dissent offered from within the fold, from someone committed to the life and health of the institution, is an asset rather than an impediment.
 A culture of blind obedience, or of ‘obsequious silence’, is far removed from today’s values.
 If the church is to thrive in the future, it needs to show an understanding of this.
-In short, Roman Catholicism needs to rediscover the spirit of the Second Vatican Council.Explore posts in the same categories: religion, society comment below, or link to this permanent URL from your own site.
+In short, Roman Catholicism needs to rediscover the spirit of the Second Vatican Council.religion, society comment below, or link to this permanent URL from your own site.